Unidirectional spin wave emission by travelling pair of magnetic field profiles: Tunable, unidirectional spin wave emitter

 \section{Tunable, unidirectional spin wave emitter}

-Let's discuss now the working principles of unidirectional spin wave emitter presented in Fig.~\ref{fig:system}(b) where two square profiles of the magnetic field move with the same speed $v$, keeping a constant gap $D$ between them (Fig.~\ref{fig:system}(b) and Fig.~\ref{fig:emitter}(a)).
+Let us discuss now the working principles of unidirectional spin wave emitter presented in \ref{fig:system}(b) where two square profiles of the magnetic field move with the same speed $v$, keeping a constant gap $D$ between them (\ref{fig:system}(b) and \ref{fig:emitter}(a)).

 To observe destructive (constructive) interference of two harmonic sources generating the waves of the wavevector $k$ and displaced by the distance $D$, the wave number should fulfill the following condition: $k D = 2\pi n$ ($k D = \pi(2n+1)$), where $n$ is an integer number.
 In the considered system, we can tune the value of the wave vector of the generated spin wave $k(v_\varphi=v)$ by changing the velocity $v$ of the moving field's profile.
 It is worth noting that this tuning $k(v)$ takes place with a different rate for forward propagating spin waves (of larger wavenumber $k_R$) and backward propagating spin waves (of smaller wave $k_L$).
 It is known that the dipolar-exchange dispersion relation $f(k)$ is linear: $f\propto k$ (quadratic $f\propto k^2$) for small (large) wave numbers.
 This corresponds to the relation: $v_\varphi\propto 1/k$ ($v_\varphi\propto k$) for small (large) wave numbers.
-As a result, the ratio of $k_L(v)/k_R(v)$ will vary approximately linearly as the velocity $v=v_\varphi$ increases -- see Fig.~\ref{fig:emitter}(b).
-We can consider three particular scenarios. \begin{itemize} \item \emph{Backward spin wave emitter} - constructive interference in the back and destructive interference in the front of moving barriers -- Fig.~\ref{fig:emitter}(c):
+As a result, the ratio of $k_L(v)/k_R(v)$ will vary approximately linearly as the velocity $v=v_\varphi$ increases --- see \ref{fig:emitter}(b).
+We can consider three particular scenarios. \begin{itemize} \item \emph{Backward spin wave emitter} -- constructive interference in the back and destructive interference in the front of moving barriers -- \ref{fig:emitter}(c):